 Past quests include building businesses, producing films, designing apps, and creating art installations.
 Each quest pushes learners to collaborate, problem-solve, and present their work to a real audience.

 Quests are where learning comes alive.
-They connect academic skills to real-world outcomes and give learners a sense of purpose and pride in their work.
+They connect academic skills to real-world outcomes and give learners a lasting sense of purpose and pride in their work.
+Families often say quests are the moment their child "clicked" with school again.

 Learn more about how Acton Academy turns learning upside down.